Elakkiya2025/ml_preprocessing_my_first_practice/README.md

 - Handle missing values (fill or drop)
 - Encode categorical variables (Label Encoding / One-Hot Encoding)
 - Normalize or standardize numerical columns
-- Save the processed dataset to a CSV file
+- Save the processed dataset to a CSV file which is attached in this repository file name is "diamonds.csv"

 ## Requirements
 - Python 3.8+